alastairreid/RelatedWork/_papers/heule:ftfjp:2011.md

 and, if you add another use of a resource, you might need to update the existing choice of fractions from "p/2" (say) to "p/3".

-This paper describes an experimental version of Chalice which directly encodes the notion of "read permission" as a read instead of having to encode it as a fraction of an access.
+This paper describes an experimental version of the [Chalice verifier] which directly encodes the notion of "read permission" as a read instead of having to encode it as a fraction of an access.
 They end up with six different forms of permission: